 Gender Programs and Resources

-The Student Life Office coordinates a number of programs and resources that are designed to support community members awareness of gender issues and gender identity development.
-For more information about any of these programs, please contact Jess Klein via email or phone at (412) 268-2142.
+The Student Life Office coordinates a number of programs and events that are designed to support community member’s awareness of gender, women’s empowerment, masculinity, power-based violence, and more.
+For more information about any of these programs or if you have ideas of what you’d like to see at CMU, please contact Jess Klein (Coordinator of Gender Programs and Sexual Violence Prevention) via email or phone at (412) 268-2142.

 MOSAIC is Carnegie Mellon University’s annual gender conference held annually in the spring semester.
 It has expanded from its traditional focus on women’s issues to address the larger issue of gender, in response to the continual growth of the conference and the evolving needs of the campus community.
 MOSAIC provides an opportunity to promote gender equity and to open a forum for exploration and discussion of the role that gender plays in the lives, careers, and education of men and women as individuals, and in the larger scheme of culture, society, and government.

 Survivor Support Network: (SSN) A team of staff, students and faculty who are trained to work with survivors of sexual assault, are provide non-judgmental support, resources, and referrals.

 MORF (Mobilization of Resolute Feminists) is a student organization dedicated to providing programs for the campus community that raise awareness of issues that impact women and promote women's involvement on campus.
 The organization meets regularly to discuss campus events as well as to provide a space for the discussion of issues important to the women in the campus community.